g1241894908/openofdm/docs/source/sig.rst

 number of samples in which the quadrature component is larger than in-phase, and claim a HT-SIG if enough such samples are detected (4 in |project|).

-The HT-SIG field spans two OFDM symbols, and has 48 data bits (96 coded bits) in total.
+The HG-SIG field spans two OFDM symbols, and has 48 data bits (96 coded bits) in total.
 The constellation points are rotated 90 degrees clockwise before decoding.